Tile Hill Wood

 Tile Hill Wood is a wood between Hawthorn Lane and Banner Lane in the Tile Hill area of Coventry, England.
-It has been designated as a Site of Special Scientific Interest and a Local Nature Reserve.
+It has been designated as a Site of Special Scientific Interest (SSSI) and a Local Nature Reserve.
 It is stewarded by the Coventry and District Natural History and Scientific Society.
-It is a mixed deciduous and coniferous woodland covering 69.92 acre, with examples of Norway Spruce, European Larch and Hazel coppice, together with Sycamore, Oak, Spruce, Birch, Chestnut, Ash and Pine.
+It is a mixed deciduous and coniferous woodland covering 69.92 acre, with examples of Norway Spruce, European Larch, and Hazel coppice, together with Sycamore, Oak, Spruce, Birch, Chestnut, Ash, and Pine.

 There are specially-built paths suitable for people with disabilities (660 m).
 These have metal tap rails for people with visual impairment.

 From 1930, Coventry Corporation established the wood as a Nature Reserve and it had a regular forester assigned to it.
-Rides were kept clear and the removal of waste was carried out by horse and cart rather than by tractor or lorry.
-During the Second World War, large areas of scrub and conifers were cleared to reduce the risk of fire from air-raids.
-During the cyclonic gale of March 1947, five acres (2 ha) of mature spruce were uprooted.
+Rides were kept clear, and the removal of waste was carried out by horse and cart rather than by tractor or lorry.
+During the Second World War, large areas of scrub and conifers were cleared to reduce the risk of fire from air raids.
+During the cyclonic gale of March 1947, five acres (2 ha) of mature spruce trees were uprooted.
 These were replaced with young trees over several years, and helped to alter the ecological balance of the reserve.